JackSzwergold/Cheat-Sheets/Postfix - Setting Up a Postfix SASL SMTP Email Relay.md

 ***

-*Setting Up a Postfix SASL SMTP Email Relay (c) by Jack Szwergold; written on October 7, 2015.
+*Postfix - Setting Up a Postfix SASL SMTP Email Relay (c) by Jack Szwergold; written on October 7, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*